nicktehrany/Distributed-Algorithms/exercise-3b/README.md

 to specify the config file for the network to construct. **NOTE** The program can be run truly distributed, but all machines need to have the same config file and need to be compiled with it in the resource directory.
 The default network config, which is used if no config file is provided, contains a small network of 6 processes with a final core of name 5 and level 2, which can be run on two separete machines or JVMs with each one passing the `-proc=3`.
+**IMPORTANT** The total number of processes needs to be the same as the number of processes specified in the config file, but the processes can be split over different JVMs/machines however desired as long as they all add up to the total number required.

 ## Network Config